Tioga County Sheriff Badge New York State Law Enforcement Accredited

 EVICTIONS

 It is the policy of the Tioga County Sheriff Civil Division not to give any legal advice.
-Once the eviction process has been through the court system and a Warrant has been issued, the landlord will be required to meet the following guidelines when presenting the Warrant to the Sheriff for enforcement:
+Once the eviction proceeding has been through the court system and a Warrant of Eviction has been issued, the landlord will be required to meet the following guidelines when presenting the Warrant to the Sheriff for enforcement:

 1. Fees must be paid in advance.
-In cases where substitute service is necessary, you will be billed for regular/certified mailing charges ($12.00 per person).
+In cases where substitute service is necessary, you will be billed for regular/certified mailing charges.

 2. Warrant Requirements (failure to comply will result in rejection of the Warrant)